texfaq/texfaq.github.io/FAQ-buildbib.md

 -  Data from on-line citation databases may often be translated to BibTeX format by utilities to be found on CTAN.
-For example, the `Perl` script `isi2bibtex` will translate citations from ISI ''Web of knowledge'' (a subscription service, available to UK academics via BIDS).
+For example, the `Perl` script `isi2bibtex` will translate citations from ISI "Web of knowledge" (a subscription service, available to UK academics via BIDS).
 UK academics may translate BIDS downloads using `bids.to.bibtex`
 -  [Google Scholar](https://scholar.google.com) provides an
-    ''Import into BibTeX'' tab for each reference it finds for you: that tab gives you a page containing a BibTeX entry for the reference.
+    "Import into BibTeX" tab for each reference it finds for you: that tab gives you a page containing a BibTeX entry for the reference.